January 30, 2025

 Fact-Checking RFK Jr.’s Health Claims on Obesity, Medicaid and Fluoride

-x During the hearing to consider his nomination to lead the Department of Health and Human Services, Robert F. Kennedy Jr. spoke at length about issues in health and medicine, including the cause of chronic illnesses, Covid-19 and ultraprocessed foods.
+During the hearing to consider his nomination to lead the Department of Health and Human Services, Robert F. Kennedy Jr. spoke at length about issues in health and medicine, including the cause of chronic illnesses, Covid-19 and ultraprocessed foods.
 Here is a running list of key health claims, fact-checked by our reporters.
-Chronic
+Chronic Disease Mr.

 Fact-Checking RFK Jr.’s Health Claims on Obesity, Medicaid and Fluoride Read More »